Epistimio/orion/docs/src/user/algorithms.rst

 This makes it possible to only execute one trial with full fidelity, leading to very optimal resource usage.

-The most common way of using ASHA is to reduce number of epochs, but the algorithm is generic and can be applied to any multi-fidelity setting.
+The most common way of using ASHA is to reduce the number of epochs, but the algorithm is generic and can be applied to any multi-fidelity setting.
 That is, you can use training time, specifying the fidelity with ``--epochs~fidelity()`` (assuming your script takes this argument in commandline), but you could also use other fidelity